 4. Product Enhancements: Improvements or modifications are made to existing products to increase their value to customers or improve functionality.

-The 7 Stages of New Product Development Process
+The 7 Stages of the New Product Development Process

-The NPD process involves seven critical stages, each playing a vital role in ensuring the final product’s success:
+The process involves seven critical stages in new product development, each playing a vital role in ensuring the final product’s success:

 1. Idea Generation